-Chairman of the Board of Governors – Fremont College, Former Ambassador to Uruguay and Chairman Emeritus at Jefferies and Company, Inc.
+Chairman of the Board of Governors – Fremont University, Former Ambassador to Uruguay and Chairman Emeritus at Jefferies and Company, Inc.

 Frank E. Baxter is Chairman Emeritus of Jefferies and Company, Inc., a global investment bank focusing on mid-cap companies.
 He retired as Chief Executive Officer in 2001, a position he had held since 1987.
 He is also the former Ambassador to the Oriental Republic of Uruguay, where he served from November 2006 to January 2009.